Find Grad Schools

 374 Yearly Graduations

-Liberty University comes in at #6 on our list of the most popular colleges offering master's degrees in biological and biomedical sciences.
+Liberty University comes in at #6 on our list of the most popular colleges offering master's degrees in biological & biomedical sciences.
 Roughly 93,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-During the 2020-2021 academic year, 374 people received their master's degree in biological and biomedical sciences from Liberty University.
-Around 34% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
+During the most recent year for which we have data, 374 people received their master's degree in biological & biomedical sciences from Liberty University.
+Around 36% of these students were from an underrepresented racial-ethnic group, and 66% were women.

 321 Yearly Graduations

-University of South Florida - Main Campus comes in at #7 on our list of the most popular colleges offering master's degrees in biological and biomedical sciences.
+University of South Florida - Main Campus comes in at #7 on our list of the most popular colleges offering master's degrees in biological & biomedical sciences.
 Each year, around 50,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,559 per year, while in-state graduate students, on average, pay $8,350 per year.
-For the 2020-2021 academic year, 321 master's degrees were handed out to biological and biomedical sciences majors at USF Tampa.
-Of these students, 60% were women and 50% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 321 people received their master's degree in biological & biomedical sciences from USF Tampa.
+About 64% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 #8